SpartanJ/ecode/docs/fileassociations.md

-# File Associations in Ecode Projects
+# File Associations in ecode Projects

 ecode supports project-specific file associations, allowing you to map file patterns or names to specific programming languages for syntax highlighting, autocompletion, and other language-specific features.
 This is configured via the `.ecode/settings.json` file in your project root, using the same format as VS Code for easy compatibility.